Avenida Houston

-Houston First is a local-government corporation that operates Houston’s convention and performing arts facilities.
+Houston First is a local government corporation that operates Houston’s convention and performing arts facilities.
 A local government corporation formed in 2011, Houston First manages more than 10 city-owned buildings and properties and underground and surface parking for nearly 7,000 vehicles.
-In addition to the George R. Brown, other prominent facilities under HFC management include the Hilton Americas-Houston hotel, Jones Hall for the Performing Arts, Wortham Theater Center an Miller Outdoor Theatre.
+In addition to the George R. Brown, other prominent facilities under HFC management include the Hilton Americas-Houston Hotel, Jones Hall for the Performing Arts, Wortham Theater Center an Miller Outdoor Theatre.

-Central to the Avenida Houston campus is the newly designed Avenida Plaza in front of the George R. Brown that favors pedestrians over vehicle traffic and allows visitors easy access to Discovery Green park and two convention headquarter-size hotels, the Hilton Americas-Houston (1,200 rooms) and the new Marriott Marquis (1,000 rooms).
+Central to the Avenida Houston campus is the newly designed Avenida Plaza in front of the George R. Brown that favors pedestrians over vehicle traffic and allows visitors easy access to Discovery Green Park and two convention headquarter-size hotels, the Hilton Americas-Houston (1,200 rooms) and the new Marriott Marquis (1,000 rooms).

 A wave of diverse restaurants is being developed in the area, including Grotto Downtown, Bud's Pitmaster BBQ, McAlister's Deli, Pappadeaux Seafood Kitchen and Kulture.

 In addition, Avenida Houston features unique art installations and programmed events.
 The most prominent works are Ed Wilson's Soaring in the Clouds and Joe O'Connell and Creative Machine's Wings Over Water.

 At the north end of Avenida Houston is Partnership Tower, a 10-story office building that opened on September 12, 2016.
 HFC maintains its corporate offices in Partnership Tower.
-Other organizations with employees in the building are Greater Houston Partnerhip, Harris County-Houston Sports Authority and the Hotel Lodging Association of Greater Houston.
+Other organizations with employees in the building are Greater Houston Partnership, Harris County-Houston Sports Authority and the Hotel Lodging Association of Greater Houston.

-Nearby, sporting and concert venues Minute Maid Park, Toyota Center and BBVA Compass Stadium are additional attractions for those visiting Avenida Houston.
+Nearby, sporting and concert venues Daikin Park, Toyota Center and Shell Energy Stadium are additional attractions for those visiting Avenida Houston.